 \section{Introduction}

-Autonomous navigation is key to a large set of mobile robot applications, such as self-driving vehicles on the road~\cite{liu2021role} and agricultural robots in farming~\cite{pretto2020building}.
-To achieve this, robot localization is an indispensable part of basically any navigation system.
-Today's tasks of mobile robots require such systems to work in large-scale and ever-changing environments, bringing potential challenges to robot localization and mapping.
+Autonomous navigation is essential for a wide range of mobile robot applications, including self-driving vehicles on roads~\cite{liu2021role} and agricultural robots in farming~\cite{pretto2020building}.
+To achieve this, robot localization plays an indispensable role in virtually any navigation system.
+Today's tasks of mobile robots require these systems to operate in large-scale and constantly changing environments, posing potential challenges to robot localization and mapping.

-Global navigation satellite system (GNSS) is a widely used facility for robot navigation outdoors.
-GNSS benefits robot localization mainly in two aspects.
-First, GNSS-fused methods can track the robot \textit{local} motion continuously with limited error, e.g., GNSS-aided simultaneous localization and mapping (SLAM)~\cite{cao2022gvins}.
-The other underlying point is that GNSS can provide information on \textit{global} position.
-This information can help the robot initialize its position on earth and recover its position if robot localization fails.
-Actually, both aspects are related to the two typical localization problems: \textit{pose tracking} and \textit{global localization}, which are introduced in the well-known Probabilistic Robotics~\cite{thrun2002probabilistic}.
-Different from the pose tracking problem, global localization requires a robot to localize itself globally on a given map from scratch.
-Thus the pose space is generally larger than that in the pose tracking problem, resulting in a challenging problem to solve.
+The Global Navigation Satellite System (GNSS) is a widely used facility for robot navigation outdoors.
+GNSS facilitates robot localization primarily in two aspects.
+First, GNSS-fused methods can track the robot's \textit{local} motion continuously with limited error, such as GNSS-aided simultaneous localization and mapping (SLAM)~\cite{cao2022gvins}.
+The other underlying aspect is that GNSS can provide information on \textit{global} position.
+This information can help the robot initialize its position on Earth and recover its position if robot localization fails.
+In fact, both aspects are related to the two typical localization problems: \textit{pose tracking} and \textit{global localization}, which are introduced in the well-known Probabilistic Robotics~\cite{thrun2002probabilistic}.
+Unlike the pose tracking problem, global localization requires a robot to globally localize itself on a given map from scratch.
+Thus, the pose space is generally larger than that in the pose tracking problem, resulting in a challenging problem to solve.